Understanding Local Minimum, Global Minimum, and Gradient Descent in Optimization

 Gradient Descent:

-The gradients with respect to w and b are:
+The gradients with respect to and are:

 Adam Optimizer: